• Skip to primary navigation

 I’m a registered nurse by profession.
 I had plenty of nutritional knowledge but no idea how to start a food business.
 In hindsight, maybe that was a good thing.
 Knowing now how competitive the beverage world is, I may have never started.

-The first thing I did was find out if my exact recipe could be bottled and shelf-stable without the use of artificial flavorings or preservatives.
+The first thing I did was find out if my exact recipe could be bottled and shelf-stable without using artificial flavorings or preservatives.
 Cornell University has a Food Entrepreneurship program.
-I sent them samples of my recipe in glass jars, along with the exact gram measurements of all my ingredients.
+I sent them samples of my recipe in glass jars and the exact gram measurements of all my ingredients.

 Cornell tested my bottled tea and returned a formulation or scheduled process of my recipe to produce in a commercial setting.
 This included everything required to make it a safe and shelf-stable product, including the type of packaging, temperature controls, and pH parameters.